A lack of power from the engine will affect your chainsaw’s performance. It may also cause additional damage if the problem is not found and repaired.

 A small cylinder-shaped component is attached to the fuel line to keep dirt and debris from getting into the fuel system.
 This fuel filter can be found inside the fuel tank.

 When the fuel filter is not changed out regularly or you are using very dirty fuel, it can become plugged keeping a sufficient amount of fuel from flowing through the filter.

 This lack of fuel flow will cause a Poulan Pro chainsaw to lose power.
 Replace a plugged air filter with a new one.

-5. Clogged or Punctured Fuel Line on a Poulan Pro Chainsaw
+5. Clogged or Punctured Fuel Line

 Old fuel sitting in the chainsaw is likely to leave behind varnish and sticky deposits that clog the fuel line.
 This can restrict fuel flow.

 When you find there is a clog in the fuel line, remove the fuel line and clean it to remove the clog using carburetor cleaner.